|Go to verse:|

 “one company turned to the way that leads to Ophrah.”
 This raiding party headed north.

 “turned toward the road to Beth-horon.”
-This raiding party went westward, very likely to secure their supply line; and eventually it would be the way they escaped the Israelite attack.
+This raiding party went westward, very likely to secure their supply line; and eventually, the route they took would be the way the Philistines escaped from the Israelite attack.

 “Valley of Zeboim.”
 Literally, the “Valley of the Hyena.”(top)